sleepyheadzzzzzz/Tree-point-cloud-trunk-segmentation-and-measurement/README.md

 * **Crown & Height:** Calculates full tree height and crown diameter.
 * **Output:** Generates individual CSV reports per species and a global summary CSV for all trees.

+## Configurations

+* **Input Folder:** All the point cloud files should be saved in a folder, and dividing species folders is the recommended structure:
+* /Input_Folder
+    ├── Acer_platanoides/
+    │   ├── tree_01.ply
+    │   ├── tree_02.pcd
+    ├── Betula_pendula/
+    │   ├── tree_01.ply
+    │   └── ...
+* **Parameters:**
+     * **Trunk Extraction:** This is the first height to cluster trunk out of other leaves, branches...
+The default setting is 0 to 1.5 meters.
+     * **Trunk Slicing:** This is at which height to measure the trunk diameter.
+The default setting is from 1.2m to 1.4m.
+     * **Clustering Parameter:** You can adjust the clustering density by epsilon distance.
+The default setting is 0.3m and 10 pts for a cluster.

+## Remind
+* All the point cloud trees should be cleaned as individual trees.
+Any attachments on trunks should be removed, as they will be counted as part of the trunk.
+* The point cloud trees export can be operated in Cloud Compare.
+After segmentation and cleaning, run cloud_compare.py to export the results to the folder.
+Then run the delete.py to remove the noise clouds since a complete tree cloud is usually >100kb at least.

 ## 🛠️ Installation

 ### Prerequisites